maflcko/b-c-gui-translations-review/reviews/lt.md

         <source>Error loading %s: Wallet requires newer version of %s</source>
         <translation>Klaida įkeliant %s: Piniginei reikia naujesnės%s versijos</translation>

 YES
-There is a missing space between "naujesnės" and "%s" in the translation, causing a formatting issue.
-Also, "Klaida" is Lithuanian for "error", but the provided translation is a mixture of Lithuanian and Latvian ("Piniginei" is Latvian).
-The Lithuanian word for "wallet" is "Piniginė" (with an ogonek on the "e").
-The correct form would be:
+There is a spacing error in the translation: "naujesnės%s versijos" should be "naujesnės %s versijos" (a space is missing before %s).
+Additionally, the word order is a bit awkward; a clearer translation would be:

 Correct translation:
-Klaida įkeliant %s: Piniginė reikalauja naujesnės %s versijos
+Klaida įkeliant %s: piniginei reikia naujesnės %s versijos
 ```
 </details>

+Number of issues: 31.